zkotti/fun-in-lockdown/guide.md

 * [Settera](https://www.seterra.com/): Learning geography doesn't have to be boring.
 Do it the easy way with Seterra!
 In no time, you could learn to locate every single country in the world on a map.
 Seterra includes fun quizzes that help familiarize you with countries, capital cities, flags, rivers, lakes, and notable geological features.
 * [Spyfall](https://www.spyfall.app/): Spyfall is a fun game that really tests your improvise abilities!
 You and your friends virtually attend an event and you all get assigned different roles.
 However, one of you is a spy and has no idea about the event you are attending.
 Try to figure out who the spy as soon as possible!
 * [The Wiki Game](http://thewikigame.com/): In this game, you have to navigate around wiki pages and guess.
-You start from a specific wikipedia page and within a specified time limit, you have to go to another target wikipedia page using the available hyperlinks.
+You start from a specific Wikipedia page and within a specified time limit, you have to go to another target Wikipedia page using the available hyperlinks.

 ### Classic board games